975125089qq/Genetic-Algorithm-Based-Robot-Path-Planning-with-the-Extraction-of-Topological-Map/README.md

 ## Methods explanation
 A*: We adapted conventional A* to allow it to consider smoothness.

-Theta*: A famous improved version of A*.
+Theta*: A famous improved version of conventional A*.

 DKGA: We implemented the algorithm from the paper 'Domain Knowledge-Based Genetic Algorithms for Mobile Robot Path Planning with Single and Multiple Targets' based on our understanding of its content.